junaid-mohammad/BlackBox/README.md

 The app is deployed on **Azure App Service** with a **PostgreSQL Flexible Server** for persistent data storage.
 Local development uses a `.env` file to store environment-specific credentials, while **Azure App Settings** handle production secrets securely.

 Automated deployments are powered by **GitHub Actions**.
-Pushing to the `sql-version` branch triggers workflows that build and deploy the app directly to Azure, ensuring smooth CI/CD pipelines.
+Pushing to the `main` branch triggers workflows that build and deploy the app directly to Azure, ensuring smooth CI/CD pipelines.

 For detailed instructions on setting up the Azure PostgreSQL Flexible Server (firewall, SSL, psql commands), see the [**Deployment Section in Capitalism**](https://github.com/junaid-mohammad/Capitalism#-deployment--workflow).